taikedz/certmaker/README.md

 Ensure your `EDITOR` environment variable is set to your preferred text editor; if it is not set, CertMaker will try to use Emacs, nano, vim or vi.

+### `cert-getter.sh`

+If you only want the certificate fetching and viewing component, install instead

+	./install.sh cert-getter

+You will have the `cert-getter.sh` command available to you then.

 New CA
 ---------